ALBION 3Tighe 17

 - Vegard Forren plays for an hour against the Terriers

-Dessie Hutchinson opened the scoring for the Seagulls, before Jordan Davies and Will Collar added goals before half-time.
+Connor Tighe opened the scoring for the Seagulls, before Jordan Davies and Will Collar added goals before half-time.
 Sam Warde scored a consolation late on, but Albion saw out the remaining minutes to reach the next round.

 Albion made five changes to the starting line-up that lost 2-0 to Aston Villa on Monday, with Casper Ankergren replacing Christian Walton in goal and Vegard Forren starting in the heart of defence.

-Some brilliant hold-up play from Connor Tighe allowed George Cox to race through on goal, but the winger’s cross was unable to find its target, as he looked to return the favour and pick out his team-mate inside the box.
+Some brilliant hold-up play from Tighe allowed George Cox to race through on goal, but the winger’s cross was unable to find its target, as he looked to return the favour and pick out his team-mate inside the box.

 Cox looked lively for the Seagulls and came close to breaking the deadlock with a curling effort from 20 yards, but his ambitious right-footed attempt cannoned back off the post.